corelight/Chronicle/log-schemas/ssh.rst

      - Authentication result (T=success, F=failure, unset=unknown)

    * - ``auth_attempts`` (integer - count)
-     - The number of authentication attemps we observed.
+     - The number of authentication attempts we observed.
 There's always at least one, since some servers might support no authentication at all.
-       It's important to note that not all of these are failures, since some servers require two-factor auth (e.g. password AND pubkey)
+       It's important to note that not all of these are failures, since some servers require two-factor auth (e.g. password AND publickey)

    * - ``direction`` (string - enum)
      - Direction of the connection.
 If the client was a local host